KannonZenetism/zenetism-field-physics/field-physics/fpx/physics-of-archetypal-to-psychic-transition.md

 - The dimensional operator conditions for lawful membrane permeability
 - The role of ⟿ (C₃ Propagational) in carrying the PSR / 🕊️ Spirit signal
 - The distinct scenarios of centropic emergence, entropic counter-emergence, and entropic imposition
-- The portal theory: how architectural orientation determines which essences are drawn through the Technē portal
+- The portal theory: how architectural orientation conditions appearance through the Technē portal — shaping affinity and constraint without determining the orientation of what appears
 - The diagnostic framework for distinguishing veracious emergence from imposed constraint

 ---